isc-projects/kea/doc/sphinx/arm/logging.rst

        ]
    }

-In this second example, we want to store debug log messages in a file that is at most 2MB and keep up to eight copies of old log files.
-Once the logfile grows to 2MB, it will be renamed and a new file will be created.
+As a second example, we want to store DEBUG log messages in a file that is at most 2MB and keep up to eight copies of old log files.
+Once the logfile grows to 2MB, it should be renamed and a new file should be created.

 ::